Justice Scholars Program in Criminal Justice

 This program covers all tuition and fees for the Master of Science in Criminal Justice program (30 credits) for two students per year.

-Eligibility
+- Eligibility

-- Have at least a bachelor's degree from an accredited institution of higher education
+- Have at least a bachelor's degree from an accredited institution of higher education.

-- Minimum 3.0 GPA during undergraduate studies
+- Maintain a minimum 3.0 GPA during undergraduate studies.

-- A justice-related organization is any public, private, or non-profit agency/organization that works within the criminal justice system, provides services to justice-impacted individuals, or is engaged in crime and justice-related research
+- Be employed in a justice-related organization in the public, private or non-profit sector in Macomb, Oakland or Wayne County.
+(A justice-related organization is any public, private or non-profit agency/organization that works within the criminal justice system, provides services to justice-impacted individuals or is engaged in crime and justice-related research).

-- Remain employed with a justice-related organization during the entirety of the scholarship
+- Remain employed with a justice-related organization during the entirety of the scholarship.

-- Currently be in a leadership position or someone who the organization believes has leadership potential
+- Currently be in a leadership position or someone who the organization believes has leadership potential.

-Prospective students interested in the Justice Scholar Program don't have to complete a Graduate School application before submitting this application.
+Future students interested in the Justice Scholar Program don't have to complete a Graduate School application before submitting this application.
 However, if selected, the recipient must then complete the Graduate School application and be admitted before registering for classes.

-Requirements before applying
+- Requirements before applying

 - A letter of support from your employer/supervisor with the following: